-The Yavapai Humane Society maintains the kennels, located at 1605 Sundog Ranch Road, for the Yavapai County Sheriff’s Department, the Prescott Valley Police Department and the Prescott Police Department.
-The Animal Control officers respond to calls for service involving a wide variety of animal concerns.
+The Yavapai Humane Society maintains the kennels, located at 1605 Sundog Ranch Road, for the Yavapai County Sheriff’s Office, Prescott Valley Police Department, and the Prescott Police Department.
+Animal Control Officers respond to calls for service involving a wide variety of animal concerns.

-The Prescott Animal Control only has jurisdiction within the city limits of Prescott.
+Prescott Animal Control only has jurisdiction within the city limits of Prescott.
 If you live within the city limits of Prescott Valley you would need to contact their animal control at 928-772-9267, which is a police dispatch number.
-If you live within the city limits of Chino Valley you would need to contact their animal control at 928-636-4223, which is their police number.
-If you live outside of these cities then Yavapai County Sheriff’s Office has their own animal control unit and the main number for the Sheriff’s Office is 928-771-3260.
+If you live within the city limits of Chino Valley you will need to contact their animal control at 928-636-4223, which is their police number.
+If you live outside of these cities, Yavapai County Sheriff’s Office has their own animal control unit and the main number for the Sheriff’s Office is 928-771-3260.

 All dog owners are required to license their dogs within 60 days of moving to the city.
 Licenses are $6 per year for each dog that has been spayed or neutered, $30 per year for dogs that have not been spayed or neutered.
 Payments for licenses are due on or before January 1 of each year.
 A late fee penalty of $8 shall be added to the license fee in the event that application is made subsequent to the date on which the dog is to be licensed.
 Licenses will be prorated as follows for people moving here mid-year.

 Spayed/neutered Unaltered Paid before 4/30 $6 $30 5/1 – 8/31 $4 $20 9/1 – 12/31 $2 $10